I posted this on Facebook yesterday and there was quite a response – debate, agreement and even outrage:

 Note: I mean here 'starvation mode' in the world of the fad diet whereby some believe the body burns muscle in preference to fat.

 So, apparently, the theory is this: if you fast, your body undergoes changes to utilize its resources more efficiently.
-It burns up the supplies in the liver and then turns to glycerol in the fat and amino acids in the muscles.
-After two or three days it switches over to ketosis i.e. it stops burning any muscle and instead burns up fat stores.
+It burns up the supplies in the liver and elsewhere then turns to the fat, switching over to ketosis.
 Or … it starts laying down fat and burns muscle.
 Or just within a day it starts doing that.
 Or…

 You see the problem.